jaymarichua/quant-q-a/recursion.md

 <h6>Fibonacci</h6>

-In linear recurrences, the $n$th term is equated to a linear function of the $k$ previous terms.
+In linear recurrences, the nth term is equated to a linear function of the $k$ previous terms.
 A famous example is the recurrence for Fibonacci numbers,

 $$F_n = F_{n-1} + F_{n-2}$$